 The John Freeman Walls Historical Site & Underground Railroad Museum

-Visit this unique tourist attraction to understand and experience the first great secret movement, allowing thousands of fugitive slaves to enter into Canada to obtain freedom.
-The interactive guided tour stimulates travelling the Underground Railroad.
+Visit this unique tourist attraction to understand and experience the first great secret movement, allowing thousands of fugitive slaves to enter Canada to obtain freedom.
+The interactive guided tour stimulates traveling the Underground Railroad.
 Details

 Get a glimpse of our automotive past

 Stop by the Canadian Transportation Museum and Heritage Village for a glimpse into our automotive past.
 The 100-acre site houses one of the largest vehicle museums in Ontario and over a dozen buildings of local significance dating back to the late 1800s.
-The museum will conduct its first Butterfly Festival on July 15, 2023 with a host activities including planting pollinating plants, learning about gardening, pollinator parade, butterfly kite ontest and more.
 Details

 Explore McAuliffe Woods

 Located in the Town of Tecumseh, McAuliffe Woods is a great visit with young kids.
-The 1 kilometre trail through wooded area is paved, offering easy accessibility for walkers, wheelchairs and strollers.
+The 1-kilometre trail through a wooded area is paved, offering easy accessibility for walkers, wheelchairs, and strollers.
 Details

 History and beauty meet at The King’s Navy Yard Park